Select Page

 Join Us for Sunday Worship

 Sunday worship at Allegheny offers an opportunity to find spiritual refreshment, inspiration, and joy.
 We worship together in the church sanctuary.
-Services are led by members and friends with Rev. David McFarland and Rev. Deryck Tines offering their reflections every month at Worship Café.
-Join us on the First and Third Sundays of the month for a unique experience at Soul Space and Worship Café.
-Second and Fourth Sundays are Open Space Sundays.
+Services are led by members and friends with Rev. David McFarland and Rev. Deryck Tines offering their reflections monthly at Worship Café.
+Open Space Sundays offer a variety of experiences and opportunities to deepen our spiritual selves.

 Soul Space | 10:30 am

 Together, we create a contemplative setting for reflection and renewal.
-The service begins with welcoming words and prayer, and concludes with a time of reflection.
-The Soul Space spiritual theme for May is Living Love through The Practice of Imagination.
+The Soul Space spiritual theme for November is Nurturing Gratitude.

 Worship Café | 11:00 am

-Each month at the Worship Café, Allegheny welcomes Rev. Dave and Rev. Deryck to share their thoughts and passions to inspire us on the way.
+Each month at the Worship Café, Allegheny welcomes ministers and guests to share thoughts and reflections that inspire us on the way.

 All Are Welcome